What Is Gyoza?

 In the United States, you can find them at Japanese restaurants and Asian-themed restaurants.

 They are often served as an appetizer, or part of a combo meal or in a bento box.
+For an extra burst of umami, consider adding a shoyu egg alongside your gyoza.

-How to Cook Gyoza Dumplings?
+How To Cook Gyoza Dumplings

 There are four ways of preparing the bite-sized dumplings: steamed, boiled, pan-fried and deep-fried.